mrled/keymap.click/docs/devnotes.md

 * Use paths rather than query string, everything just looks nicer.
 * Is there a library for query string -like paths?
   Even `/keymap:default/guide:someguide/`; I know some REST APIs work this way.

-### Fix messy state crap

-State is all over the place because it's hard and I learned it over the course of this project.
-Clean this up.

-Josh has mentioned `unstated-next` to me more than once, can that help me?

 ## Development notes and completed to do items